mit-ll/nemo/README.md

 ## Nemo Configurations

-There are several parameters that can be configured withing Nemo to achieve various goals.
+There are several parameters that can be configured within Nemo to achieve various goals.
 All #define configurations are located in the "nemo.h" file.
 The following configurations are: